the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/project/_index.md

 As we reviewed how to make and use classes, you explored how user interactions work, and the possible ways we can display information and ask for input from a user.
 The reflection is space for you to think more deeply about the user experience by evaluating the implications of your design choices.

-*It is marked purely based on completion and demonstration of effort.*

 ## [5] Success Claims

 Successful computer scientists should be able to make the following claims: